Mtnikmaram/artgallery/README.md

 * [Cloudinary](https://cloudinary.com/) - A service that hosts all static files in the project.
 * [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
 * [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
-* [PEP8 Validation](http://pep8online.com/) - At the time for deploying this project the PEP8 Online Validaton service was offline, therefore not used.
+* [PEP8 Validation](http://pep8online.com/) - At the time for deploying this project the PEP8 Online Validation service was offline, therefore not used.
 * [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code